FaultyRAM/rfcs/text/0000-crate-item-stability.md

   the compiler do so in such situations.
 (A future RFC may alter this behavior so that a warning is issued regardless of a crate's stability).

+In the event that an unspecified item is used, the compiler shall obey the following rules:

+* If the item belongs to a stable crate, do not emit a warning.
+(Currently such items are considered stable by library users, so it is inapproriate to consider their usage as problematic.)
+* If the item belongs to an unstable crate, do not emit a warning unless the user requests that the compiler do so in such situations.
+(A future RFC may alter this behavior so that a warning is always issued in this situation).

 ## Crate Stability Rules
 [crate-stability-rules]: #crate-stability-rules